 Students must be enrolled in at least 1 credit to access our resources and services.
 If you are working on an independent study, thesis, or dissertation, you'll need to register for continuing enrollment credit to retain library access.

-The library does not offer proctoring services, and does not have any spaces suitable for automated proctoring via ProctorU.
+The library does not offer proctoring services, and does not have reservable library spaces for taking tests.

 We are happy to help you with your research, so don't hesitate to contact your subject librarian.
 When you are off campus, it can be even more important for you to develop a good working relationship with your subject librarian for research help.